CCSMB/Standards/Standards/CCSMB-1.md

 ## Submission

 Each submission should be in the form of a GitHub pull request.
-To be accepted as a standard, said pull request should have three document reviews and should be merged after that threshold has been met.
+To be accepted as a standard, said pull request should have three approving reviews and should be merged after that threshold has been met.